-You can easily start your own sustainable garden in your backyard.
+You can easily start your own sustainable garden in small spaces such as your backyard, a balcony or a patio.

 Even if you don’t have a lot of space, there are plenty of plants that will thrive in small boxes or pots.